annalyellis/recipes_statistical_analysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
 Cooking times are predominantly relatively short, as shown by the skewed distribution.
-The most range for a cooking time to be in is 20-39 minutes.
+The most frequent range for a cooking time to be in is 20-39 minutes.

 <iframe